Itzadetunji/react-chess/README.md

 ## Run `npm start` in your terminal in the root directory of the cloned app
-Open [http://localhost:3000](http://localhost:3000) to view the game in your browser
+Open [http://localhost:3000](http://localhost:3000) to view the game in your browser Grab a friend and play together

-# Have fun trying to win the game 😅
+# Have fun playing the game 😅